letian-yin/letian-yin.github.io/_pages/research.md

 ---

 <script>
-// Shows/hides a collapsible panel (abstract, presentations list) and marks
-// the button that controls it as active. function togglePanel(id, btn) {
+/* Shows/hides a collapsible panel and marks the button that controls it as active. */ function togglePanel(id, btn) {
   var el = document.getElementById(id);
   if (!el) return;